reframe-hpc/reframe/docs/manpage.rst

    The base stage and output directories (see below) will be specified relative to this prefix if not specified explicitly.

-   This option can also be set using the :envvar:`RFM_PREFIX` environment variable or the :js:attr:`prefix` system configuration parameter.
+   This option can also be set using the :envvar:`RFM_PREFIX` environment variable or the :attr:`~config.systems.prefix` system configuration parameter.

 .. option:: --report-file=FILE